skoolkid/skoolkit/sphinx/source/components.rst

   `False`, the address string (``address_s``) will be used as the link text

-Each key in the referrers dictionary should be an instruction object, and the corresponding value should be a list of the entries that refer to that instruction.
+Each key in the referrers dictionary should be an instruction object, and the corresponding value should be a collection of the entries that refer to that instruction.

 .. _snapshotReader: